 In a time when the experience of separation and detachment has such a profound effect and a touch has become a dangerous gesture, we are longing for simple human connections.
 This short film explores a ‘body map’ that links individual lives and individual bodies into a joint journey, a community connecting together through movement.

 A four part series responding to Hip Hop theatre work Born to Manifest by Artistic Director Joseph Toonga, a work that Illuminates the systematic racial cycles and their impact on Black British men.

 With two response collaborations from Theo Oloyade/Godson & Elliott Banks & Jade Hackett & Nuna Sandy.

-Join Russell and his company dancers – Alethia Antonia, Edd Arnold, Grace Jabbari, Folu Odimayo and Will Thompson – for online company classes from 16 November, Monday to Friday, 10.45am-12.00pm.
-The classes will run for 4 weeks.
+Join Russell and his company dancers – Alethia Antonia, Edd Arnold, Grace Jabbari, Folu Odimayo and Will Thompson – for morning classes Monday to Friday 10.45am – 12.00pm GMT.

 Many of our friends have created exciting online experiences and we wanted to share these with you – take a look!